glasskube/hello-distr/backend/README.md

 # hello-distr backend

 This is the Python backend server of `hello-distr`.
-It connects to the postgres database and offers to JSON API endpoints
+It connects to the postgres database and offers two JSON API endpoints
 * `GET /latest-message`
 * `POST /message`